valajczech/valajczech/README.md

 ## :file_folder: Projects I've contributed to
   - **[Stratocan](https://stratocan.eu/)** :rocket:
-    - My high school [CANSAT](https://www.esa.int/Education/CanSat) team, you have to basically drop a can-sized satelite from the sky and then measure basic telemetry.
+    - My highschool [CANSAT](https://www.esa.int/Education/CanSat) team, you have to basically drop a can-sized satelite from the sky and then measure basic telemetry, which you store and them analyze them in order to present some result to jury.
   - **[Orexin Econtech's Website](www.notexistingwebsite.com)**
     - **NOT DEPLOYED**